Graviton (character): Fictional character biography

 Under unrevealed circumstances, Graviton returned to Earth once more and was rendered powerless long enough to be imprisoned on the Raft with other superhuman criminals.
 However, when Electro shorted out the Raft's defenses to free Sauron, Graviton and dozens of other inmates escaped, only to be confronted by the heroes who would soon organize as the latest incarnation of the Avengers.
-Although recaptured, Graviton evidently sustained a head injury that somehow greatly dampened his powers, making him much less powerful than at his previous encounter with the Thunderbolts.
+Although recaptured, Graviton evidently sustained a head injury that dampened his powers, making him much less powerful than at his previous encounter with the Thunderbolts.
 He also was more megalomaniacal than ever during his next escape, declaring himself capable of forgiving and punishing sins.
-The reorganized Avengers again fought him at Ryker's, and after wounding Captain America and Spider-Man, Graviton was downed and almost killed by an Extremis enhanced Iron Man.
+The reorganized Avengers again fought him at Ryker's, and after wounding Captain America and Spider-Man, Graviton was downed and almost killed by an Extremis-enhanced Iron Man.

 After battling Iron Man once again, having been framed for murder by an associate of the Mandarin who possessed similar gravity-manipulating powers to his own – he uses his powers to trigger an aneurysm in his brain, concluding that he will never receive a fair trial and wanting to end things on his terms.

 A 2010 storyline reveals that Graviton has a son with the same powers as he has, a criminal named Singularity, but he was revealed to be a normal child unrelated to Graviton, who had been brainwashed and mutated by the evil son of the Leader called Superior.

-Graviton turns up alive as part of the new High Council of A.I.M. (alongside Andrew Forson, Jude the Entropic Man, Mentallo, Superia and an undercover Taskmaster) as the Minister of Science.
+Graviton appears alive as part of the new High Council of A.I.M. (alongside Andrew Forson, Jude the Entropic Man, Mentallo, Superia and an undercover Taskmaster) as the Minister of Science.
 When the Secret Avengers attempted to assassinate Andrew Forson, Graviton attacked them but was quickly stopped by an attack by sentient Iron Patriot armors led by the Hulk.

-During the 2016 "Avengers: Standoff!" storyline, Graviton was shown in a training video for the S.H.I.E.L.D.
-Cadets working in the gated community Pleasant Hill being subjected to the Cosmic Cube-derived technology "Kobik", which turned him into a mild-mannered Pleasant Hill chef named Howie Howardson.
+In "Avengers: Standoff!", Graviton was shown in a training video for the S.H.I.E.L.D.
+Cadets working in the gated community Pleasant Hill being subjected to Kobik, which turned him into a mild-mannered Pleasant Hill chef named Howie Howardson.

-In the 2017 "Secret Empire" storyline, Graviton is recruited by Baron Helmut Zemo to join the Army of Evil.
+In "Secret Empire", Graviton joins Helmut Zemo's Army of Evil.

+During the "One World Under Doom" storyline, Graviton is one of several villains who escape from the Raft.
+He battles the Avengers until the Superior Avengers come into view.
+When the Avengers and the Superior Avengers battle each other, Iron Man subdues Graviton.
+When it is discovered that the Superior Avengers' Ghost is really a drone used by Doctor Octopus, the Superior Avengers' Onslaught freezes the Avengers and Graviton in place before leaving.